janfreyberg/superintendent/docs/index.md

 [![Coverage Status](https://coveralls.io/repos/github/janfreyberg/superintendent/badge.svg)](https://coveralls.io/github/janfreyberg/superintendent)
 ![Python versions](https://img.shields.io/badge/python-3.5%2B-blue.svg)

+Practical data labelling and active learning in Jupyter notebooks.

-Superintendent provides two things: it allows you to interactively label your data, and it allows you to do this labelling "actively", i.e. with a statistical or machine learning model supporting you.
+Superintendent is a library that is intendet to manage your labelling workflow in Jupyter notebooks.
+It provides an easy way to go through your dataset and label it, potentially with a statistical or machine learning model supporting you.
+This process, known as "active learning", can help you label the most valuable data points sooner.

-`superintendent` is a set of `ipywidget`-based interactive labelling tools for your data.
-It allows you to flexibly label all kinds of data.

-It also allows you to combine your data-labelling task with a statistical or machine learning model to enable quick and practical active learning.

 ```{toctree}
 ---